anniehedgpeth/anniehedgpeth.github.io/_posts/2016-06-14-inspec-basics-7.markdown

 The other thing that was kind of a bummer is that I couldn't run it locally first before uploading it.
 So that embarassingly tiny error went unnoticed and caused me a bit of a headache.

-All in all, errors aside, the process was pretty simple, and it taught me a new concept since I didn't know what inheritance was before I learned this process.
+All in all, errors aside, the process was pretty simple, and it taught me a new concept since I didn't even know what inheritance was before I learned this process.